Wahroonga (West) - Waitara

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages at 604 trips per day across all routes, translating to approximately 105 weekly trips per individual stop.
+Residential accessibility to transport is rated excellent, with residents located an average of 155 meters from the nearest stop.
+Service frequency averages 604 trips per day across all routes, equating to approximately 105 weekly trips per individual stop.

 Frequently Asked Questions - Transport